-For whatever kind of Halloween wedding you want, we’ve outlined the steps to help you succeed at spookify-ing your celebration.
-Scroll on… if you dare.
+Does a Halloween wedding scream you and your boo?
+We have outlined all the steps to help you succeed at spookify-ing your celebration.

 Halloween is notoriously dark and moody, so your wedding colors should fall in line.
-But that doesn’t necessarily mean you have to go with orange and black.
-Go with deep red, burgundy, or purple hues that are equally as moody, but not nearly as harsh.
-And if you’re staunch on including the classic hues, all of these colors pair beautifully with dark shades of orange and black.
+This doesn’t necessarily mean you have to go with orange and black.
+Consider tasteful deep red, burgundy, or purple hues that are equally as moody.
+You can also play with an all-black theme or stick to white and gray for a celebration that’s as ethereal as it is scary.

-Just because your wedding falls on October 31, doesn’t mean your guests will know it’s going to be a spooky celebration.
-Make sure your invitations and wedding website makes it clear, and if you want them to come in costume or wear all black, specify the dress code.
+Having your wedding on (or around) October 31st doesn’t mean your guests will know it’s going to be a spooky celebration.
+Make sure your invitations and wedding website make it clear.
+Moody florals, gold foil calligraphy, and celestial patterns are just a few designs that suit a spooky theme.

 Crystal coupes, black goblets, or gold-rimmed glasses are all great options for stemware that will add a chillingly beautiful touch to your tables.
 To create an eclectic, yet glamorous visual display, mix and match water glasses, wine goblets, and Champagne flutes of various styles.

 Embrace seasonal plates, or switch it up with dark-colored courses.
 Serve up soups or bubbling stews to warm up your guests before spooking them with a frighteningly delicious main course like squid ink pasta or Mexican molé.

 You can also infuse cocktails with a spooky essence by using cherry, raspberry, or blackberry liqueurs.
 Add dry ice for a smokey finish and dub them “Love Potion” or “Witches Brew” to keep guests on their toes.

-If smokey eyes and dark lipstick ever have their place in a bridal beauty look, it’s at a Halloween wedding.
+If smoky eyes and dark lipstick ever have their place in a bridal beauty look, it’s at a Halloween wedding.
 The time to embrace these bold makeup looks is now.
 You can go dark and moody with shades of gray and purple, or lean into the magical side and choose sparkling shades of silver and pink.

 For the groom, an all-black getup is both in step with the Halloween theme and seriously sharp.
 Keep it simple, or add a printed tie or bow tie to incorporate the rest of your fall wedding colors.